First Quarter on

 Moon before ascending node

-10 days after descending node on 31 December 2002 at 11:16 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 4 days, until the lunar orbit crosses from South to North in ascending node on 14 January 2003 at 13:38 in ♊ Gemini.
+10 days after descending node on 31 December 2002 at 11:16 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 4 days until the lunar crosses the ecliptic again from South to North in ascending node on 14 January 2003 at 13:38 in ♊ Gemini.

 Moon before northern standstill

-7 days since the previous standstill on 2 January 2003 at 16:56 in ♑ Capricorn when the Moon has reached South declination of ∠-25.783°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠25.794° at the point of next northern standstill on 17 January 2003 at 02:11 in ♋ Cancer.
+7 days since the last southern standstill on 2 January 2003 at 16:56 in ♑ Capricorn when the Moon has reached South declination of ∠-25.783° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠25.794° at the point of next northern standstill on 17 January 2003 at 02:11 in ♋ Cancer.

 Syzygy in 7 days